 How to Move an Injured Victim

 As a general rule, you should not move a casualty from the place of the accident.
 You should only move a victim if they are in uncontrollable danger, if the safety of the situation is not assured, and if you are able to take action without placing yourself at risk.
 If necessary, move them to the nearest safe location.
-If the victim is conscious explain what you are going to do and ask for thier cooperation.
+If the victim is conscious explain what you are going to do and ask for their cooperation.

 If possible, support the casualty’s neck during the evacuation procedure.
-Twist the victim’s head, neck and body as little as possible.
+Twist the victim’s head, neck, and body as little as possible.
 Try to use the correct technique, although quick removal may be the first priority.
 Try to shield the casualty from cold or heat, but only move them if they have spent a long time in a cold environment and are running a real risk as a result of this.
 Cover the victim with a coat or a blanket to protect them from the cold.
 You can also use an insulation blanket.
 To protect the victim from heat, improvise a sunshade with a jacket, blanket or umbrella, or stand or sit in a position so that your shadow covers the casualty.

-Technique for Moving an Unconscious or Injured Victim
+The technique for Moving an Unconscious or Injured Victim

 There are many techniques taught to rescuers and first responders for moving a victim who is injured or unresponsive.
 You should always follow local protocols and guidelines.
 In addition, formal training should be undertaken before performing any moving and handling techniques.